sebisincari/RISC-V-Assembler-Executor/README.md

 +---------------+   <-- 0(start of the memory)
 ```

 ```
 00000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000010000010000100111010101101110011000010010000001001100011101010110110101100101001000000010000100000000
 ```
-The result should be stored in memory, but due to the lack of time we didn't make it work (but the 'call'
-operation and 'strlen' function works good ).
+The result should be stored in RAM, but due to the lack of time we didn't make it work (but the 'call' operation and 'strlen' function works).

 ## How it works:
 ### ---------------------------------------------Assembler----------------------------------------------

+The assembler starts by calculating the adresses of each label in a different section of the program with the "label_adress" function, so that it can jump back and forth to a specific label.

+After that, in the "write_code" function, the transformation of the instructions from strings to their binary encoded version takes place.
+This is done by spliting the text into tokens and transforming them into bits.
+The bits are then stored in a binary file and they represent the machine code.

+### ------------------------------------------Memory-Modifier-----------------------------------------

+The memory-modifier script is used to append a certain sequence of bits to the machine code.
+The sequence represents the memory variables.

 ### ----------------------------------------------Executor-----------------------------------------------

-First step of the execution is storing ram.bin in a string to be easy to work with.
-After that the
-decodeing process (lenght of the operation + operation code) and call to that function (every
-operation from RISC-V code have in executor.py a function with the same name and does the same thing).
+First step of the execution is storing the ram.bin in a string to be easy to work with.
+After that the decoding process starts(storing the lenght of the instruction and the operation code) and the call of the instruction itself(every instruction from the RISC-V programs has a function in executor.py with the same name and does the same thing).

-Each function decodes from the machine code the necessary parameters (registers, numbers or offsets) and
-modify the memory or registers value.
-At the end of the execution the result is stored in one of them.
+Each instruction is decoded from the machine code with the necessary arguments (registers, numbers or offsets) and after that the memory or registers values are modified.
+At the end of the execution the result is stored in the RAM or in the registers.

-!Memory is indexed from 0 and when you put the adress of an array in a register, calculate it in Bytes !
+!Memory is indexed from 0 and when the adress of an array is put in a register, it should be calculated in Bytes!

-An interesting thing in this code is the way we call a function after decoding it and also the management
-of the registers.
+An interesting thing in this code is the way we call a function after decoding it and also the management of the registers.